 The Company provides a defined benefit plan to the employees of SMI Taiwan under the Old Act that offers benefits based on an employee's length of service and average monthly salary for the six-month period prior to retirement.
 The Company contributes an amount equal to 2% of salaries paid each month to a pension funds (the "Funds"), which is administered by the Labor Pension Fund Supervisory Committee established by the government (the "Committee") and deposited in the Committee's name in the Bank of Taiwan.
 Before the end of each year, the Company assesses the balance in the Funds.
 If the amount of the balance in the Funds is inadequate to pay retirement benefit for employees who conform to retirement requirements in the next year, the Company is required to fund the difference in one appropriation that should be made before the end of March of the next year.
 The government is responsible for the administration of all the defined benefit plans for the companies in Taiwan under the Old Act.
 The government also sets investment policies and strategies, determines investment allocation and selects investment managers.
-As of December 31, 2020 and 2021, the asset allocation was primarily in cash, equity securities and debt securities.
+As of December 31, 2021 and 2022, the asset allocation was primarily in cash, equity securities and debt securities.
 Furthermore, under the Old Act, the rate of return on assets shall not be less than the average interest rate on a two-year time deposit published by the local banks.
 The government is responsible for any shortfall in the event that the rate of return is less than the required rate of return.
 However, information on how investment allocation decisions are made, inputs and valuation techniques used to measure the fair value of plan assets, the effect of fair value measurements using significant unobservable inputs on changes in plan assets for the period and significant concentrations of risk within plan assets is not fully available to the Company.
 Therefore, the Company is unable to provide the required fair value disclosures related to pension plan assets.
 Future contributions will be based on 2% of the employees' annual salaries.
-The Company estimates its contribution for the year ending December 31, 2022 to be US\$70 thousand, which was determined based on 2% of estimated salaries in 2022.
+As the benefits obligation has been fully funded, the Company contribution will be nil for the year ending December 31, 2023, which had been approved by the government on February 16, 2023.